Universite-Gustave-Eiffel/NoiseModelling/paper/paper.md

 A substantial effort is being made to help newcomers get started with NoiseModelling, through a clear documentation and through dedicated tutorials.

-Every year since 2021, the community has gathered at NoiseModelling Days (https://noise-planet.org/noisemodelling_days.html).
+Every year since 2021, the community has gathered at NoiseModelling Days.
 These one- or two-day online or hybrid sessions provide training for new users, as well as an opportunity to discuss the work carried out by experienced users.
 At this annual meeting, progress and prospects within the model are presented.

 # Acknowledgements